Professional Clinical Counseling, M.A.

 Program Specific Information

-Supervised Practical Training: (Field Placement)
+Supervised Practical Training: Field Placement

 Requirements

 In addition to the curricular and field placement requirements, students are required to pass the Written Comprehensive Examination and Oral Comprehensive Examination for graduation.
+Students must pass the Written Comprehensive Examination prior to applying for Practicum or Internship.

 Preparation for Licensure